Medically reviewed by Kristin Hall, FNP

-The words “skin care” don’t normally appear in our day-to-day conversations, and we’re not really sure why.
+The words “skin care” usually don’t appear in our day-to-day conversations, and we’re not really sure why.

-All you really need is a good facial cleanser, a facial moisturizer, an exfoliating scrub, a wrinkle cream and if you’re feeling extra attentive, a serum.
+For the most part, the “secrets” to good skin care for men are a good facial cleanser, a reliable moisturizer, an exfoliator, a wrinkle cream and, if you’re feeling extra attentive, a serum.

 We’ll go through each of these products below, but first, let’s talk about why you should care about this stuff.

-This is all true.
+This is all true, and there’s nothing necessarily wrong with this mentality.
 These things work just fine.
-But we take time and effort to invest in the good stuff because we know the difference.
+But we take time and effort to invest in the good stuff because we know that it makes a real difference.
 Why settle for good when you can have great?

 And that’s what brings us here.

 Just like everybody else, men suffer from skin care issues.
 Many of these issues develop slowly over time, which is why they’re often imperceptible to you in your 20s but suddenly easier to see in your 30s.

 Some of the most common skin concerns that can affect men include: